DyogenIBENS/Agora/doc/HowTo.md

    thus equal to the size of the whole block (field number 2)

-For instance, the following line represents a block of 8 genes in A0 made of 2 sub-blocks (of respectively 5 and 3 genes) linked by an adjacency of score 6.
+For instance, the following line represents a block of 8 genes in A0 made of two sub-blocks (of respectively five and three genes) linked by an adjacency of score 6.

 ```